asuttles/andy/README.md

-# ANDYC - Andy's PL/0+ Compiler written in Common Lisp
+# ANDY - Andy's PL/0+ Compiler Written in Common Lisp

 This project is an implementation of a **PL/0 compiler** written in **Common Lisp**.
 The goal is to study compiler construction by implementing and extending Wirth’s classic PL/0 language, while exploring modern backends such as **WebAssembly (WASM)**.